 - Treatment for depressive, agitation, anxious feelings, and other symptoms.

 - Explore thoughts and feelings that are triggered and create a plan on how to address these issues constructively.

 - Repair relationships with partners and colleagues.

 - Learn to express yourself assertively so you can address issues respecting both your needs and the needs of others.

 - Work on parenting issues that arise and craft a plan for positive parenting.

 If you are struggling with severe symptoms 10 days to a week before your period, consider reaching out to a physician or psychologist to learn more about PMDD.
 Therapy is a very useful tool in helping women with PMDD feel in balance and control again.
-If you are seeking therapy, you are welcome to call (760) 930-0886 to set up a consultation with me, Rakefet Benderly PH.D, a Carlsbad psychologist.
+If you are seeking therapy, you are welcome to call (760) 930-0886 to set up an appointment with me, Rakefet Benderly PH.D, a Carlsbad psychologist.
 Together, we can heal in connection.